sultanshahid/aws-java-microservice/README.md

 # Lambda

 Sign in to AWS console and create a Lambda, choose Java 8 to create Lambda function.
 Create a spring boot starter project using spring.initializer, to create a java handler.
+Which internally makes call to elastic search endpoint based on parameters in the request e.g. sponsorName, sponsorState and planName.

 As part of the maven dependencies in pom.xml, include the artifactId (that is, aws-lambda-java-core) is the AWS Lambda core library that provides definitions of the RequestHandler, RequestStreamHandler, and the Context AWS Lambda interfaces for use in your Java application.
 At the build time Maven resolves these dependencies.